dagger/dagger/docs/current/faq.md

     - Python: [https://github.com/platformdirs/platformdirs](https://github.com/platformdirs/platformdirs)
   :::

+### What are Dagger's caching features?

+Dagger is able to cache:

+- Operations, such as copying files or directories to a container, running tests, compiling code, etc.
+- Volumes, such as data caches or package manager caches

+Operations are automatically cached every time a Dagger pipeline runs.
+[Cache volumes](./quickstart/635927-caching.mdx) must be explicity defined and used in your Dagger pipeline code.

 ### I am stuck.
 How can I get help?

 Join us on [Discord](https://discord.com/invite/dagger-io), and ask your question in our [help forum](https://discord.com/channels/707636530424053791/1030538312508776540).
 Our team will be happy to help you there!